Perrie Mans: Snooker career

-In January 1981, he pulled off the shock of the season by defeating strong favourite Steve Davis 5–3 in the first round of the 1981 Masters event, compiling a highest break of just 36.
+In January 1981, he pulled off the shock of the season by defeating strong favourite Steve Davis 5–3 in the first round of the 1981 Masters event.
 Mans lost 4–5 to Cliff Thorburn in the quarter-final.

-In the 1982 World Championship he defeated Tony Meo in the first round.
+In the 1982 World Championship, he defeated Tony Meo in the first round.
 Meo led 3–0, but Mans overtook him to lead 9–8.
 This looked likely to become 9–9 when Mans trailed 54 points to 0 in the penultimate frame.
 However, Mans then completed a clearance of 62 to win frame and match.
 He went on to lose 6–13 in the next round to Jimmy White.

 Mans' last victory at the Crucible Theatre came in 1983 when he defeated Scottish debutant Ian Black 10–3, compiling breaks of 57, 65 and 69.
 However, an in-form Kirk Stevens defeated Mans 13–3 in the second round, a defeat which put Mans outside the top 16 in the world rankings.

 Mans last played in the World Championship in 1986.
 He defeated Les Dodd 10–7 in the final qualifying round but despite holding Doug Mountjoy to 3–4, he lost his first round match 3–10.
 Earlier in the season he had partnered Australian John Campbell to the quarter-final of the Hofmeister World Doubles, where they lost just 4–5 to Ray Reardon and Tony Jones.

 Mans played in only two ranking events the following season (and the world doubles), failing to win any matches he slumped to fiftieth in the world rankings.
 He announced his retirement from professional snooker in July 1987 at the age of 46.
-In terms of World Ranking and performances in the World Championship, Mans remains far and away the most successful South African snooker player.
+After thss, he ran a business in Johannesburg, importing snooker accessories.

 In 1997, Mans returned briefly to the UK snooker scene after a twelve-year hiatus, participating in the "Seniors" Pot Black special on BBC2 timed to coincide with the 1997 World Championship, which marked the 20th anniversary of the tournament being held at the Crucible Theatre.
 At 57, Mans lost to eventual winner Joe Johnson.
 Mans returned again to play in the seniors event in the autumn of 2000, losing his first match 82 points to 13 to Canadian Jim Wych.

 Playing style

-A left-hander, Mans was particularly famous for his long powerful pots, as well as his fashionable waistcoats.
+A left-hander, Mans was famous for his long powerful pots, as well as his fashionable waistcoats.

+Death

+Mans died on 13 September 2023, aged 82.